 Patients Want To Die At Home, But Home Hospice Care Can Be Tough On Families

-"I'm not anti-hospice at at all," says Joy Johnston, a writer from Atlanta.
+"I'm not anti-hospice at all," says Joy Johnston, a writer from Atlanta.
 "But I think people aren't prepared for all the effort that it takes to give someone a good death at home."

 Even though surveys show it's what most Americans say they want, dying at home is "not all it's cracked up to be," says Johnston, who relocated to New Mexico at age 40 to care for her dying mother some years ago.
 She ended up writing an essay about her frustrations with the way hospice care often works in the U.S.